-With numerous types and styles of turnstiles available, choosing the right one can be challenging.
-This comprehensive guide will cover the differences between the various styles and their ideal applications.
-By understanding the unique features and functionalities of each type, organizations and businesses can determine most suitable option tailored to their access control needs.
-Whether prioritizing maximum security, efficient pedestrian flow, or aesthetic appeal, this guide will help you in selecting the optimal turnstile solution.
+With numerous types and styles of turnstiles available, selecting the right one can be overwhelming.
+This guide breaks down the differences between each style and their ideal applications.
+By understanding each type, businesses and organizations can find the best option for their access control needs.
+Whether your priority is maximum security, smooth traffic flow, or aesthetics, this guide will help you make an informed decision.

 Mechanical Access Control Turnstiles

-Access control turnstiles can be categorized into two main types: mechanical and optical turnstiles.
-Each type has various styles of turnstiles.
-When we mention “type”, we’re describing how the turnstile operates.
-Mechanical turnstiles are characterized by rotating arms or barriers that users must push or rotate to pass through.
-After passage, the arms automatically reset to their original position, preventing the next person from entering without proper authorization.
+There are two main types of access control turnstiles: mechanical and optical.
+The difference between these two types is how they operate.
+Mechanical turnstiles have rotating arms or barriers that users must push to pass through.
+After passage, the arms automatically lock again, preventing the next person from entering without proper authorization.

 Full-Height Turnstiles

-Full-height turnstiles offer the most security out of all the styles because their barriers extend from floor to ceiling, preventing individuals from bypassing them by jumping over or crawling under.
-The barriers are typically constructed from durable materials like stainless steel, making them resistant to tampering and vandalism.
-However, these turnstiles may present some challenges to those who use wheelchairs or have mobility impairments, as the openings cannot be adjusted to be wider and operation requires manual effort to push the barriers.
-Full-height turnstiles are most suitable for locations that require maximum security, such as government buildings, correctional facilities, or military bases.
+Full-height turnstiles provide the highest level of security since their barriers extend from floor to ceiling, preventing anyone from climbing over or crawling under.
+The barriers are usually made of stainless steel, making them highly resistant to tampering and vandalism.
+However, they may cause issues for those using wheelchairs or with mobility impairments.
+The openings cannot be adjusted to be wider, and they require manual effort to push through.
+These turnstiles are best for high-security locations like government buildings, correctional facilities, and military bases.

 Tripod Turnstiles

-Tripod turnstiles are named for the three rotating arms that block unauthorized individuals from entering.
-Like full-height turnstiles, the barriers are often made of stainless steel but they stand at waist height.
-Compared to other styles of turnstiles, they are more compact since they require only one cabinet and the arms don’t extend very far.
-However, they have the same issues as full-height turnstiles in that those with mobility disabilities may find it difficult to pass through these turnstiles due to their narrow lanes and rotating arms.
-Tripod turnstiles are common in outdoor areas with heavy foot traffic to manage entry into ticketed events, including transit stations, amusement parks, and sports stadiums.
+Tripod turnstiles are named for their three rotating arms that block unauthorized individuals from entering.
+Like full-height turnstiles, the barriers are often made of stainless steel, but they stand at waist height.
+Compared to other styles, they are more compact since they require only one cabinet and the arms don’t extend very far.
+However, their narrow lanes and rotating arms can make passage difficult for individuals with mobility disabilities.
+They offer a moderate level of security, often seen in places with heavy pedestrian traffic, such as transit stations, amusement parks, and stadiums.

 Optical Turnstiles

 Optical turnstiles, also known as speed gates, create an invisible barrier between the two cabinets using infrared sensors.
-Physical barriers are not necessary like mechanical turnstiles, but they can come with them to reinforce security.
+Unlike mechanical turnstiles, physical barriers are not necessary, but they can come with them to reinforce security.
 When access is granted, the invisible beams disconnect and any physical barriers open to allow the person through.
-After passage, the beams reconnect and the physical barriers are reset until the next user approaches.
+After passage, the beams reconnect and the physical barriers are reset for the next user.

 Lane-Drop Arm Turnstiles